 The Estate of Dr. and Mrs. Matthew Molitch donated this collection in 1991.
 It consists of nine English prints and one framed oil on porcelain, most of which were collected in the 1920s.
 Four of these are 18th century, while five were made by various printmakers producing new prints in the 18th century style.

-Consists of over 180 African and Meso-American decorative and utilitarian artifacts from various regions and periods of time, including pottery, tribal masks and distinctive wooden sculptures that were collected by the Mooneys throughout the years and donated to the Museum in 2010.
+Consists of nearly 200 West African and Meso-American decorative and utilitarian artifacts from various regions and periods of time, including pottery, tribal masks and distinctive wooden sculptures that were collected by the Mooneys throughout the years and donated to the Museum in 2010.

 This collection is a limited edition portfolio of 12 original 19th Century, one-of-a-kind, photographs: 1 daguerreotype, 1 salt print, 1 tintype, 1 ambrotype, 3 albumen prints, 1 stereograph, 1 woodburytype, 1 photogravure, 1 blue print, 1 platinum print.
 Purchased from Palm Press in 1989.